 - Spending a lot of time looking at different analytics data to see which keywords are performing better than others.

 The thing is that with this manual approach it can be tempting to just throw a bunch of terms into the search bar and see what comes up, especially if you’re just starting out with SEO.
-However, if you do this, you’ll waste your time and money, and if you ever get stuck you’ll have to start all over again.

 Instead, you can use the tips below to speed up the process and still find keywords that are relevant to your website: